-The long stretch of Abaco Islands showcase coral reefs teeming with turtles and incredible Catacombs where divers can explore authentic shipwrecks.
-The Pelican Cays National Park is perfect for snorkeling, diving or kayaking in the protected area.
+The long stretch of Abaco Islands showcases coral reefs teeming with turtles and incredible Catacombs where divers can explore authentic shipwrecks.
+The Pelican Cays National Park is perfect for snorkeling, diving, or kayaking in the protected area.
 Even more adventure awaits you in the Atlantic, where courageous deep-sea fishermen can have their shot at catching the big one.

 The Abacos’ colonial architecture provides a glimpse into early settlements, especially in Hope Town in New Plymouth.
 In Hope Town’s Elbow Reef, you can even journey to the top of the oldest manually-run lighthouse, dating back to 1862.

 Man-O-War Cay has also held onto traditions, with many residents continuing to hand build wooden boats as they were done by Arawak tribespeople centuries ago.
 After learning the history of the friendly Abacos, don’t miss a serene beach day at Treasure Cay, one of the world’s best beaches.

 Still recovering from 2019’s Hurricane Dorian, the Abacos are undergoing much-needed recovery work.
 Despite the destruction, the natural beauty and spirit of the Abacos’ people remain intact.
 For more on the effort, please visit HopeTownUnited.org.